GayashanDeshapriya/Application-Programming-Interfaces-API/README.md

   - There are multiple methods for authorizing a request.
 Some examples are
             - Basic Auth (username and password)
             - OAuth (delegated authorization)
             - API Keys (secret strings registered to a developer from an API portal).

+## GraphQL